-In a recent report released by the National Immigration Forum, America and Penelope share how they helped their parents hold on to their home.
+America and Penelope immigrated from Mexico at a young age with their parents, and have strived to contribute to their household as much as possible.
+In a report released by the National Immigration Forum, the sisters share how they helped their parents hold onto their home.
 “We knew that we had to do what we could to keep our house, that losing our home would hurt us all,” says America.
 “Since our parents were always working, we too worked hard to pay the bills.”

 And now the duo’s hard work has expanded the family’s financial pie.
 “Things are so much better now that we can share our home through Airbnb,” chimes America in the report.
-“Now they get it and enjoy the extra money it brings in.”
+“Now they understand home sharing and enjoy the extra money it brings in.”

 “The money we earn from Airbnb helps us pay for school to pursue our passion.”

 The twins are also top-notch software engineers and coders.
 “We love to code!” exclaims America.
 “We love working together to solve challenges.”
-America and Penelope are both currently computer science majors, and very active in the Science, Technology, Engineering and Mathematics (STEM) circuit — none of which is cheap.
+America and Penelope are both currently computer science majors, and very active in the Science, Technology, Engineering and Mathematics (STEM) circuit.
 “The money we earn from Airbnb helps us pay for school and allows us to focus on pursuing our passion.”

-The duo has even managed to weave in their coding genius with hosting.
+The twins have even managed to weave in their coding prowess with hosting.
 “We created a program using Amazon’s Alexa platform to help our Airbnb guests find things around the house and answer questions during their stay,” says Penelope.
 “With Airbnb, we get to use our imagination and love for coding and tech to help our guests — it’s pretty cool.”

 “We’re not interested in making the next dating app.”